pixelomer/PongoBRIX/README.md

 - **Movement:** vol+, vol-
 - **Reset:** Press the power button while not paused.
 - **Pause:** If your device has a mute switch, mute to pause.
 Otherwise, you can use the home button to pause.
-The game will be paused as long as you hold the home button.
+The game will remain paused for as long as you hold the home button.
 - **Exit:** Press the power button while paused.